Travis d'Arnaud Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in MLB.

-- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.20).
+- The Dodgers have a 4.20 team ERA that ranks 16th across all league pitching staffs.

-- In his most recent appearance on Saturday, the left-hander went six innings against the Boston Red Sox, giving up six earned runs while surrendering eight hits.
+- In his most recent appearance on Tuesday, the righty went six innings against the Arizona Diamondbacks, giving up four earned runs while surrendering seven hits.

-- The 27-year-old has a 4.41 ERA and 9.1 strikeouts per nine innings in 20 games this season, while giving up a batting average of .244 to his opponents.
+- The 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.